A Guide to Crowdfunding for Nonprofit Organizations

 If you’d like to go above and beyond, adding videos to your fundraiser can connect potential donors to your cause in a way that photos can’t.
 You’ll want to ensure that any videos you add speak to your organization’s mission and illustrate why the funds are needed.
 Read our blog post to find out more about how videos can be powerful fundraising tools.

-Setting the right goal amount
+2. Set the right goal amount

-Creating a catchy fundraising title
+3. Create a catchy fundraiser title

 Aside from your photo, your fundraiser title is one of the first pieces of information that potential donors will see.
 Creating a descriptive title can lead more people to click on your fundraiser URL, and it also makes it easier for people to find your fundraiser in a search.

 In just 35 characters, you’ll want to convey the tone of your fundraiser and describe why you’re raising funds.
 A title like “Help Our Organization” is vague and doesn’t explain exactly why the organization needs help.
-The title “Help Us Cure Breast Cancer!” on the other hand, gets right to the point and encourages people to find out more.
+The title “Help Us Cure Breast Cancer!”, on the other hand, gets right to the point and encourages people to find out more.

 To promote your fundraiser even more and encourage sharing on social media platforms, try creating a fundraiser hashtag.
 Others can use this hashtag to easily find social media posts about your cause across platforms like Twitter, Facebook, and Instagram.

-How to write a captivating fundraiser story
+4. Write a captivating fundraiser story

 • Explain the most crucial details first, like why your organization needs the funds and who is running the fundraiser.